colestrode/sparkpost-recipient-filter/README.md

 ## Filtering

 If multiple criteria are passed in the filter config, the match is performed using `AND` logic.
-So if you pass both tags and domains, only recipients with the given tags and at the given domain will be returned.
+So if you pass both tags and a domain, only recipients with the given tags and at the given domain will be returned.

 ### Matching Tags